chainer/chainer/docs/source/upgrade.rst

 **If your code depends on the reachability of the computational graph from the reported variable, you have to update your code.**
 The easiest way to update your code is setting ``chainer.config.keep_graph_on_report`` to ``True``, then Chainer will keep the computational graph reachable from the reported variable.

+The possible examples that are affected by this change are as follows (not exhaustive).

+- A custom extension that runs backprop from a reported variable.
+  It is definitely an example of assuming the reachability of the computational graph from the reported variable.
+- An extension that visualizes the computational graph from a reported variable.
+  If you are writing such an extension by yourself, you have to turn on the ``keep_graph_on_report`` flag.
+  The :func:`~training.extensions.dump_graph` extension is another example, for which see :ref:`the above item <upgrade-dump-graph-only-once>` for the details.

-This change is made for the memory performance reasone; with this change, the memory used by the computational graph for training is immediately released before invoking extensions.
+This change is made for the memory performance reason; with this change, the memory used by the computational graph for training is immediately released before invoking extensions.
 Therefore, *changing the behavior by overwriting* ``chainer.config.keep_graph_on_report`` *may increase the memory consumption.*
 It may cause an out-of-memory error if the computational graph of the loss function consumes almost all the memory available in your environment and there is an extension that uses a certain amount of memory (e.g. :class:`~training.extensions.Evaluator`).